bnadji/BAlert/README.md

 At this point, alert is displayed.
 It will then wait until the self-destruct timer expires or the user initiates the exit (e.g., by pressing the exit button).
 Then the following events take place:

-  1. Start of alert exit is delayed by `conf.alertExit.delay`  milliseconds (if given).
+  1. Start of alert exit is delayed by `conf.animExit.delay`  milliseconds (if given).
   1. `conf.callbacks.onExitBegin` callback function is called (if any).
-  1. `conf.alertExit` animation instructions are executed to animate the alert exit process.
+  1. `conf.animExit` animation instructions are executed to animate the alert exit process.
   1. `conf.callbacks.onExitEnd` callback function is called (if any).
   1. The attached alert window event handlers (`resize`, `click`, `touchstart`) are removed.
   1. Alert's internal `DOM` structure, related DOM `<style>` structure (if any), and the browser DOM structure are removed.